A Local’s Guide to Travel in Sicily

 Agrigento

-In Agrigento, a city of about 60,000 people on the southern coast of Sicily, there is the majestic Valley of the Temples, which hosts the best preserved temples in the world outside of Greece.
+In Agrigento, a city of about 60,000 people on the southern coast of Sicily, there is the majestic Valley of the Temples, which hosts the best preserved Greek temples in the world outside of Greece.

-Consider staying here for about 2-3 days to make the most out of your trip.
+Consider staying here for about 2-3 days.

 Noto or Siracusa